 Common failure modes

 "Listener not running" when calling @peer ….
-The peer's alpi alp start isn't up.
-Check alpi doctor on the peer's machine.
+The peer's daemon is down or its alp service is disabled for that profile.
+Check alpi daemon status on the peer's machine and the service.alp flag in the peer profile's config.yaml.

 Message didn't save to memory.
 Check the session file: jq '.turns[-1].tools' ~/.alpi/sessions/*.json — if no memory tool call landed, the model decided the signal wasn't worth a write.
 Inline-learning is LLM-driven; if you want a guaranteed capture, tell alpi explicitly ("remember that…").

 Stale binary.
-After uv tool install --reinstall, the daemon still runs the old code. alpi doctor warns; fix with alpi {gateway,schedule,alp} restart.
+After uv tool install --reinstall, the daemon still runs the old code. alpi doctor warns; fix with alpi daemon restart.